Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: Application to Two-Scale Distributional Nearest Neighbor Estimator

-Due to our assumption that $X$ is continuously distributed, ties occur with probability zero, and thus we assign the same rank to tied observations for notational simplicity.
+\begin{asm}[TDNN Smoothness Inputs for External CLT Results] \mbox{}\\* When applying the external TDNN asymptotic-normality result of~\cite{demirkaya_optimal_2024}, assume in addition that $f(\cdot)$ and $\mu(\cdot)$ are four times continuously differentiable with bounded second, third, and fourth-order partial derivatives.
+Specifically, for all $u \in \calX$ and all $(i,j,l,m) \in [k]^4$,

+For the heteroskedastic localization adjustment in the preceding remark, also assume the conditional third-moment function $m_3(u)\coloneq\Ex*{\varepsilon^3 \given X=u}$ exists in a neighborhood of $x$ and is continuous at $x$ whenever the corresponding fourth-moment expansion is used. \end{asm}

+\begin{remark} The bounded-derivatives condition in \cref{asm:tdnn_clt_smoothness} is used only by external TDNN asymptotic-normality inputs invoked through \cref{thm:Inference_TDNN}. \cref{thm:TDNN_Hajek_Dominance,thm:JK_Consistency_TDNN} require only \cref{asm:tdnn_variance_design}, together with the response moment condition below for the row-wise square-LLN.
+In particular, the global fourth-order differentiability could be replaced by a local condition near $x$ at the cost of a more involved bias argument, without affecting the jackknife consistency result. \end{remark} We now define the DNN and TDNN kernels under this setup.
+The single-scale distributional nearest-neighbor (DNN) estimator, developed in the U-statistic-type setting of~\cite{steele_exact_2009} and~\cite{biau_layered_2010}, averages over subsamples after keeping the observation closest to the target point \(x\) within each subsample.
+To describe that selection rule, order the sample by distance to the fixed feature vector of interest \(x\):

+The ordering in \cref{eq:ordering} is well-defined because $X$ is continuously distributed; for notational simplicity, tied observations receive the same rank.
 Let $\rk(x; X, D)$ denote the rank relative to a point of interest $x$ that would be assigned to an observation with covariate vector $X$ if it was added to a sample $D$.
-This enables us to define a data-driven function $\kappa$ in the following way.
+The data-driven selector